MOIST MEATBALLS LIKE YOU’VE NEVER TASTED BEFORE

 One quick tip I want to share is that we try to make our meatballs ahead of time and freeze them.

-We pick one day in the week when we are both home and make a batch of Nonna’s meatballs and freeze them on baking sheet lined with parchment paper.
+We pick one day in the week when we are both home and make a batch then freeze them on a baking sheet lined with parchment paper.

 Once they are frozen we freeze approximately 30 in a Ziploc bag which is perfect in the freezer for up to 3 months.